JuliaComputing/SQLStrings.jl/README.md

    2 │ foo@example.com         2
 ```

+# Howtos

-## Howto: Inserting values from a Julia array into a row
+## Inserting values from a Julia collection into a row

 In some circumstances it can be useful to use splatting syntax to interpolate a
 Julia collection into a comma-separated list of values.
 Generally simple scalar